Gilmorton

 Gilmorton is a village and civil parish about 3 mi northeast of Lutterworth in Leicestershire, England.
-The 2011 Census recorded the parish population as 976.
+The 2011 Census recorded a parish population of 976.

 Manor

 The Domesday Book of 1086 records the village, when its population was about 140.
 The toponym may be derived from Old English: gilden (or gylden) meaning "golden", and morton, "town on the moor".

-In 1303 Roger de Martivall was permitted to alienate land and property at Noseley, Gilmorton and Stretton to create an income for four chaplains at a chantry chapel at Noseley.
+In 1303, Roger de Martivall was permitted to alienate land and property at Noseley, Gilmorton, and Stretton to create an income for four chaplains at a chantry chapel at Noseley.

 Parish church

-The Church of England parish church of All Saints has a 14th- and 15th-century tower but it and its spire were rebuilt in 1909.
-The nave, aisles and chancel were rebuilt in 1860–61 and the south porch was built in 1897.
+The Church of England parish church of All Saints has a 14th- and 15th-century tower, but it and its spire were rebuilt in 1909.
+The nave, aisles and chancel were rebuilt in 1860–61, and the south porch was built in 1897.
 Burlison and Grylls made the stained glass for the east window of the chancel in 1878.
 Shrigley and Hunt made the stained glass for the Lady Chapel in 1896.
 Kempe and Kempe made all the other stained glass for the church between 1884 and 1906.
 All Saints' is a Grade II* listed building.